 Americans love celebrity drama.
 Really, everyone does.
 From tabloids to the hundreds of the reality shows on the air, people just seem to love learning about the highs and lows of our most high-profile citizen.
 But what we’re most interested in is tax scandals.
 Yes, the biggest tax scandals of 2018.

-While we personally get our kicks from the hottest gossip out of the Department of Treasury, we can’t blame you—there’s just something inherently interesting about the ultra-rich or famous that is inherently interesting!
+While we personally get our kicks from the hottest gossip out of the Department of Treasury, we can’t blame you.
+There’s just something inherently interesting about the ultra-rich and famous!
 However, we’re not quite as interested in who is dating whom and who did what at which party.

 Well, okay.
 It’s not so much that at StopIRSDebt.com we’re interested in tax scandals.
 It’s that we think tax scandals provide some of the most interesting cases of tax evasion, IRS audits, and tax debt out there.

 And there are a lot of lessons we can learn from some of these high-profile tax scandals, which is why we want to dive into some of the biggest tax scandals of 2018.
 We’ll break down what happened, where things stand in 2019, and what you can learn to ensure you and the IRS have a famously good relationship.

 Fun fact: The IRS audits less than 1% of all tax returns.

 Not so fun fact: If you earn $200,000 or more, your chances of being audited are about 1 in 80.

 The truth is that the more money you make, the more likely you are to be audited.
 And while many audits simply amount to getting an extra piece of information, many do result in huge tax bills or other revelations that affect some celebrities.

 Let’s take a look at the five biggest tax scandals of 2018.

 If you’re not familiar with her name, you’re at least familiar with her profession.
 Fan Bingbing is arguably China’s most famous actress.
 And last year, her country accused her of evading millions of dollars in taxes.
 So what happened?